 JIAOGULAN Overview Information

-Jiaogulan is a plant that grows wild in China.
+Jiaogulan is a plant that grows wild in parts of Asia.
 The leaf is used to make medicine.
-Jiaogulan is sometimes referred to as “Southern Ginseng” because it grows in south central China and is used in similar ways as ginseng.
+Jiaogulan is sometimes referred to as "Southern Ginseng" because it grows primarily in south central China and is used in similar ways as ginseng.

 How does it work?